davidlattimore/wild/PACKAGING.md

 To test built binary, you can use `cargo test`, preferably with the same configuration as the build to avoid rebuilding.
 The testsuite is configured with `test-config.toml` file (default values are used if absent).
 To tweak the configuration, you can copy `test-config.toml.example` to `test-config.toml` and edit it to your liking.
+You can learn more about the options at [Configuration file for tests](./CONTRIBUTING.md#configuration-file-for-tests).
 Just be careful with `run_all_diffs` option, it's meant mostly for Wild development and may cause false positives.

 ## Issues